 - Students accepted into the program receive stipend and healthcare support as well as tuition and fee waivers for the duration of their graduate education as long as they remain in good academic standing.

 - Applicants must submit all official materials to the Graduate School of Arts and Sciences.

 - International students are expected to have an outstanding command of the English language.
 Applicants must understand that biomedical sciences courses are conducted in English and all exams and papers must be submitted in English.

-I am an international applicant.
-Should I apply online or send a hard copy of
+- I am an international applicant.
+Should I apply online or send a hard copy of the application?